yanxingjianken/yanxingjianken.github.io/_posts/2024-08-15-A_Midsummer_Shanghai_Dream.md

 And if you’re seeking the world’s finest bars, you’ll find them at [Flair](https://www.tripadvisor.com/Restaurant_Review-g308272-d2257238-Reviews-Flair_Rooftop-Shanghai.html) and [Speaklow](https://www.theworlds50best.com/discovery/Establishments/China/Shanghai/Speak-Low.html), both internationally renowned.

-But Shanghai’s real treasure lies in its people—the true citizens.
+But Shanghai’s real treasure lies in its people — the true citizens.
 It’s not about their education or wealth, but their attitude, their unmistakable charisma, something words can barely capture.
 Engage with just one or two locals who proudly claim they are from Shanghai, and you’ll begin to understand the ineffable charm of this city.